Database & Data Ops

 Systems it connects to

-The DB Agent connects to the tools your team already uses.
+A DB Agent connects to the tools your team already uses.
 No rip-and-replace.
 Credentials are stored encrypted in the platform and injected at runtime -- the agent never sees the raw secret.

 What teams see when they deploy the DB Agent on the SkipFlo Platform.